-Just prior to joining the NLN, Dr. Malone was general secretary of the Royal College of Nursing (RCN), the United Kingdom's largest professional union of nurses, from June 2001 to January 2007.
-She also served between 2002 and 2006, as a member of the UK delegation to the World Health Assembly; of the Commonwealth Nurses Federation (CNF); and of the Higher Education Funding Council for England (HEFCE).
+A global leader as well, Dr. Malone served as general secretary of the Royal College of Nursing (RCN),with a membership of 400,00 nurses the United Kingdom's largest professional union of nurses.
+She leveraged her experience and influence in that position to serve as a member of the UK delegation to the World Health Assembly; the Commonwealth Nurses Federation (CNF); and the Higher Education Funding Council for England (HEFCE).
 During that time, Dr. Malone was also vice chair of the Brussels-based European Federation of Nurses Association (EFN).